freeman-lab/gl-demo-material/README.md

 Create a demo by providing a `material` that conforms to the `gl-scene-material` format.

-You can also provide the following optional arguments in `opts`:
+You can also provide the following optional arguments in `opts`

 - `opts.complex` simplicial complex to demo material with, if `undefined` will use [`bunny`](https://github.com/miokolysenko/bunny)
 - `opts.initial` initial style setting, if `undefined` will use the material's defaults